sngje/fabric-net/README.md

-## Running the test network:

-You can use the `./network.sh` script to stand up a simple Farm test network.
-The test network has two peer organizations with one peer each and a single node raft ordering service.
-You can also use the `./network.sh` script to create channels.

 ## Start network and install chaincode:

 Alternatively, you can run the network with `./start.sh` file which located in `application`folder.
 It will install npm packages then install, instantiate and approve chaincode.